shubhamnar93/realtime-docs/README.md

 ```
 The app will be running at http://localhost:3000

-or you could directly go to realtime-docs-rho.vercel.app
+or you could directly go to https://realtime-docs-rho.vercel.app/